"Our concepts of God’s character absolutely preclude a

 the army of Rome under Titus destroyed Jerusalem and burned the temple,

 when Christian crusaders slaughtered 30,000 to 70,000 Muslims and Jews in

 Jerusalem July 13 through 15, 1099?
 Where was God in Auschwitz?.

 Where was God in countless other manmade atrocities and natural disasters?

 Now, the latest American version is: where was God on Sept 11, 2001?

-We have to have a cogent, meaningful answer to the question: Why is a
+We MUST have cogent, meaningful answers to these questions.
+Why is a

 loving God not more involved?
-Without this answer, theology just becomes
+Without a clear answer, theology just becomes

 lame and shallow.